winitzki/scall/tutorial/programming_dhall.md

 The reasoning here is quite different from that for creating values of the least fixpoint types.
 The main difference is that the `seed` value needs to carry enough information for the `step` function to decide which new data to create at any place in the data structure.

-Because the type `T = GFix F` is a fixpoint of `T = F T`, we always have the function `fixG : F T → T`.
+Because the type `T = GFix F` is a fixpoint of `T = F T`, we   have the general function `fixG : F T → T`.
-Similarly to the case of Church encodings, the function `fix` provides a set of constructors for `GFix F`.
+Similarly to the case of Church encodings,   `fix` provides a set of constructors for `GFix F`.
-Those constructors are "finite": they cannot create an infinite data structure.
+However, those constructors are "finite": they cannot create an infinite data structure from scratch.
-For that, we need the general constructor `makeGFix`.
+For that, we need the more general constructor `makeGFix`.

 We can also apply `unfixG` to a value of type `GFix F` and obtain a value of type `F (GFix F)`.
 We can then perform pattern matching directly on that value, since `F` is typically a union type.

 So, similarly to the case of Church encodings, `fixG` provides data constructors and `unfixG` provides pattern matching for co-inductive types.
+However, as we will see below, creating "infinite" values requires us to use `makeGFix` and to reason about the suitable choice of  the "seed" data type and the "step" function.

 ### Example: streams